CONVENING ON BEST PRACTICES

 655 K Street NW, Washington, D.C.

-We invited medical educators to apply to present their respective ‘best practices’ involving teaching and evaluation of the proposed nutrition competencies, and received more than 85 applications.
-The application window is now closed.
+We invited medical educators to apply to present their respective ‘best practices’ involving teaching and evaluation of the proposed nutrition competencies.
+We received more than 90 applications for the 20 presenter slots, and final selections are currently underway.
+The final program will be posted in the first quarter of 2026.

 Supported by funding from the Vitamix Foundation, Ardmore Institute of Health and Novo Nordisk US